 Its Florida in August.
 It rains daily at 4pm.

 One of our non-park days found us a Typhoon Lagoon two people away from a ride down Gangplank Falls when the announcement rang out that the park was closed and we should all seek shelter.
-Sucks!
-Not that we didn’t see the lightening coming.
+NO!
+Not that we didn’t see the lightning coming.
 We crouched in the changing room for a bit and had a snack.
+But everyone else donned their clothes and left.
 Within a half hour, the slides were reopened and there were no lines!
-Less than suck.
+That’s a win!

 The second time we visited Typhoon Lagoon was on our final day.
 We had these Plus passes to use and wanted to do both water parks in one day.
 As the afternoon clouds rolled in we switched up the plan to just stay put.
-The kids had discovered the joys of body surfing the giant waves, which could be it’s own Suck for the scraped bellies, lost sunglasses and water-filled sinuses, except that its just so fun!
-This time, though, when the lightening came it was a torrent; we waited a long while before it became apparent that the storm would outlive the open hours.
-To use our last Fun Passes, we headed to Winter Summerland mini golf course where the sun was out again.
+The kids had discovered the joys of body surfing the giant waves, which meant scraped bellies, lost sunglasses and water-filled sinuses, but that can’t ruin our trip because its just so fun!
+This time, though, when the lightning came it was a torrent; we waited a long while before it became apparent that the storm would outlive the open hours.
+To use our last Fun Passes, we headed to the Winter Summerland mini golf course where the sun was out again.

-Of all the places, though, EPCOT seems to have the most still open during a lightening scare.
+Of all the places, though, EPCOT seems to have the most still open during a lightning scare.
 Our day at Animal Kingdom was a disaster!
-Rain came mid-afternoon closing off our options; it was too late for any shows (which should run later in the day), and the only indoor things were the over-crowded rides at Avatar Land.
+The rain came mid-afternoon closing off our options; it was too late for any shows (which should really run later in the day), and the only indoor things were the over-crowded rides at Avatar Land.
 So, we flitted about in the rain – visited the Bug Life and Dinosaur ride and waited in the sandbox part of the Dinosaur Dig playground when the rides all opened.

 Anyway, we had been given a free fast pass because our Mt.
-Everest fast pass was rained out but there was nothing to use it on so we considered leaving when I mentioned the evening show which we had never seen.
-Avi wanted to go and could care less, Zoe took convincing, but she finally voted with me to stay.
+Everest fast pass was rained out, but there was nothing to use it on so we considered leaving when I mentioned the evening show which we had never seen.
+Avi wanted to leave and could care less, Zoe took convincing, but she finally voted with me to stay.
 The safari popped open again, so we rode that thinking to simply waste time.
-It was awesome, though, as the sun was setting and all the animals were out and about.
+It was awesome, though, as the sun was setting and all the animals were out and about!

-Then, a miracle happened.
-Oh, wait this a a Sucky blog. hmmm.
-I’ll still tell you.
-The hoard of crowd left the park, Mt.
-Everest opened and rode 7 times in a row, we jumped over to Kali River Rapids for a no-wait round and went twice, getting off just as the music started for the evening show which was incredible!
+Then, a miracle happened!
+The hoard of a crowd left the park, Mt.
+Everest opened and rode 7 times in a row!!
+Then, we jumped over to Kali River Rapids for a no-wait round and went twice, getting off just as the music started for the evening show which was incredible!
 A new favorite; it made me think of a water-borne Korean Lotus Lantern festival.

 Number 5: I spent $2868

-Disney is expensive, and I’m such a cheap mofo that I’m still listing it as a Sucky Thing even though we got a great deal.
+Disney is expensive, and I’m such a cheap mofo that I’m still listing my cost even though we got a great deal.

 Next, I decided to stay 9 nights and make a big vacay out of it.
 So, yeah, my bad.
 But, I called and got a ‘good-for-Disney’ deal on the campsite only shelling out $65 – $83 a night, which turns into $95 after taxes and crap.
 Weeknights are always cheaper, so I purposely booked us over only a single weekend, arriving on a Sunday and departing on a Tuesday.

 We tried to keep food cheap by eating big breakfasts at the camper, packing snack, and eating a “Spanish time” lunch.
-I like to eat late – 2-3pm at Disney because it is not crowded.
+I like to eat late, like 2-3pm at Disney because it is not crowded.
 This is the big meal of the day – buying only once saves a lot of cash, as does bringing a water bottle to refill at the numerous FREE water fountains and not buying overpriced sodas.
 Ever.
 Waste of money.
-So, it was just around $30 for that meal daily.
-Later, we eat more packed snacks like slim jim, string cheese, apples, clementines, and granola bars, which means my fanny pack is super full at the beginning of the day and a sticky mess at night.
-I do allow us each to choose one special treat a day – yes, this stingy mom let her kids pick one fun food like a dole whip or cotton candy.
+So, it was around $30 for that meal daily.
+Later, we ate more packed snacks like slim jim, string cheese, apples, clementines, and granola bars, which meant my fanny pack is super full at the beginning of the day and a sticky mess at night.
+I do allow us each to choose one special treat a day – yes, this stingy mom lets her kids pick one fun food like a dole whip or cotton candy.

 I did also splurge on a special activity for each kid.
-Avi recently finished his Phonics Curriculum, and since reading has been a struggle I decided to reward his effort with a horseback ride at the campground. $55 each of us.
-His choice of activity.
+Avi recently finished his Phonics Curriculum, and since reading has been a struggle I decided to reward his effort with a horseback ride at the campground. $55 for each of us.
+His choice of activity!
 Zoe chose to take the “Behind the Seeds” tour as her special thing, just for being her.
-It’s a really interesting tour of the hydroponic gardens, and the right price at $25/20 each.
+It’s a really interesting tour of the hydroponic gardens and the right price at $25/20 each.

-Beyond that, my bill, which is tidily itemized on three pages of Magic Band charges roughly $2000, shows that I foolishly let the kids pick two special sit-down dinners at places that require a reservation.
+Beyond that, my bill, which is tidily itemized on three pages of Magic Band charges, was roughly $2000.
+It shows that I also foolishly let the kids pick two special sit-down dinners at places that require a reservation.
 Zoe wanted to eat inside the pyramid at Mexico in EPCOT and Avi opted for the Sci Fi Drive In at Studios.
 Each racked up over double our regular meals ~ $60.
 Fun and unique? sorta.
 Worth the cash?
 Not really.
 Well maybe the Sci-Fi: it’s truly unique.
 But you can get enough atmosphere inside Mexico without eating.
 Both were a lot cheaper than themed or character meals which would be $60-$100 each!

-About $2000 on resort stay, food, activity, plus $868 on tickets and I’m exhausted at the cost.
-I do realize this is a good price for a 10 day Disney vacay for a family of 3, but its still a lot of dough for this budget traveler to gulp.
+About $2000 on resort stay, food, and activities, plus $868 on tickets and I’m exhausted at the cost.
+I do realize this is a good price for a 10-day Disney vacay for a family of 3, but it’s still a lot of dough for this budget traveler to gulp.

 3. Kids bickering so much I threaten to leave.

-On the flip side, we also had many cheesy magical shared moments of bliss like when they were both sleeping on the bus at the end of the day, or when one of them was in the bathroom.
-They share an absolute love for the Rockin Coaster, and both agreed the new Magic Kingdom lights-on-the-castle show was kind of a let down when the Animal Kingdom show was amazing.
-When put on the same team against a hoard of crowds they step up to the plate and hussle their bones all over creation to get a low line and a fun ride.
+On the flip side, we also had many cheesy magical shared moments of bliss like when they were both sleeping on the bus at the end of the day (can’t fight when you’re asleep), or when one of them was in the bathroom.
+They share an absolute love for the Rockin Coaster, and both agreed the new Magic Kingdom lights-on-the-castle show was kind of a let down, but that the Animal Kingdom show was amazing.
+When put on the same team against a hoard of crowds they step up to the plate and hussle their bones all over creation to get a low line and a fun ride!

-In the end, our bonus 5th day brought the team together.
+In the end, our bonus 5th day brought the team together!
 It was a gorgeous crowd-free cloud-free day of park hopping to all the rides we loved.
-It became the “best morning ever” as we did all the Pirate Adventures in Adventureland while waiting for a fast pass to Splash Mountain, ended up getting all the Magic Kingdom mountains then heading for EPCOT and a Test Track fast pass we couldn’t get any other day, followed by a bus to Animal Kingdom for some rounds on Everest, and back to the campground in time to watch the electric light parade.
+It became the “best day ever” as we did all the Pirate Adventures in Adventureland while waiting for a fast pass to Splash Mountain, ended up bagging all the Magic Kingdom mountains then heading for EPCOT and a Test Track fast pass we couldn’t get any other day, followed by a bus to Animal Kingdom for some rounds on Everest, and back to the campground in time to watch the electric light parade!

 2. Losing Avi

 That’s right.
-He got lost, but safely.
+He got lost.
 And at night.

-hats not to love?
-Indulge me for a moment in the fun of this place – its on an island so the kids can’t escape, there are fun tunnels to run in and explore, and cool towers with guns to shoot at Thunder mountain.
+Whats not to love?
+Indulge me for a moment in the fun of this place – it’s on an island so the kids can’t escape, there are fun tunnels to run in and explore, and cool towers with guns to shoot at Thunder mountain.

-The Dinosaur Dig playground at Animal Kingdom is another great place for kids, but a bit more boring for the adult.
+The Dinosaur Dig playground at Animal Kingdom is another great place for kids, but a bit more boring for adults.
 It’s really just a fenced-in over-themed playground, so I feel like I should be adulting with the other parents safely on the ground.

-Avi didn’t get lost at either of those, or in a theme park.
+Avi didn’t get lost at either of those or in a theme park.
 Nope.
 It was at the resort.
-Like I said before, we stayed at Fort Wilderness campground and had a couple days of total downtime to enjoy biking around to the Lodge, going on Avi’s horsback ride, and just playing at the pool.
+Like I said before, we stayed at Fort Wilderness campground and had a couple of days of total downtime to enjoy biking around to the Lodge, going on Avi’s horseback ride, and just playing at the pool.
 I allowed them to bike to the Meadow Rec Area and visit the arcade, as long as they stayed together, and they did.

 One evening we stayed at the pool for hours and hours.
 The kids played party games with the other kids and the Disney youth leader, I typed and sat in the hot tub yapping with the other adults whining about their whiny kids.
 It was perfect.
 We closed the place down, and I thought it would be fun to go watch the Magic Kingdom fireworks and Electric light parade again from the beach.

-With time to spare we ho-hummed along the bike trail and stopped at one of the random mini parks to play a round of tether ball.
-There was an accident (JUST WAIT FOR NUMBER 1), and Avi decided to help by riding back to the camper with his BMX racing skills to unlock it and get stuff situated.
-The Med Kit!
+With time to spare, we ho-hummed along the bike trail and stopped at one of the random mini-parks to play a round of tetherball.
+There was an accident (JUST WAIT FOR NUMBER 1), and Avi decided to help by riding back to the camper with his BMX racing skills to unlock it and get stuff situated – we needed the Med Kit!
 Zoe and I walked back and by the time we arrived I just barely saw Avi biking around the camp loop in the opposite direction.
-I yelled for him, figured he heard me and went in to take care of the issue.
+I yelled for him, figured he heard me, and went in to take care of the issue.
 After 20 minutes, or so, he wasn’t back.
 PANIC.
 I went out riding to look for him and he still wasn’t back.
-At the point when I was about to call the Disney security folks (for the second time in one night), he showed up at the door bawling.
+At the point when I was about to call the Disney security folks (for the second time in one night), he showed up at the door crying.

 1. Zoe broke her Finger